ParisNeo/ascii_colors/README.md

 ## License

 ASCIIColors is licensed under the [Apache License 2.0](LICENSE).
 You are free to use, modify, and distribute this utility as per the terms of the license.

----

-Feel free to customize and expand this README.md to better fit your project's needs.
-Make sure to include any additional usage examples, installation instructions, or other relevant information that may be specific to your application.